cocos/cocos-docs/en/animation/animation-component.md

 ### Example

-The following code indicates that the default animation clip of the animation component of the node where the `MyScript` script component is located will call the `onTriggered()` method of the `MyScript` component when it reaches the 0.5 second mark and pass the parameter `0`.
+The following code indicates that the default Animation Clip of the Animation Component of the node where the `MyScript` script component is located will call the `onTriggered()` method of the `MyScript` component when it reaches the 0.5 second mark and pass the parameter `0`.

 ```ts
 import { Animation, Component } from 'cc';